Sport in Slovakia: Football

 Association football is the most popular sport in Slovakia, with over 400 thousand registered players.
 Since 1993, Slovak national football team has qualified once to the FIFA World Cup and once to the UEFA European Championship, In 2010, they proceeded into Play-offs, where they were defeated by Netherlands, The most notable result was the 3–2 victory over Italy.
 In 2016, they lost to Germany Germany National Football Team in the Round of 16.

-In club competitions, only three teams have qualified to UEFA Champions League Group Stage, namely MFK Košice in 1997–98, FC Artmedia Bratislava in 2005–06 season and MŠK Žilina n 2010–11.
+In club competitions, only three teams have qualified to UEFA Champions League Group Stage, namely MFK Košice in 1997–98, FC Artmedia Bratislava in 2005–06 season and MŠK Žilina in 2010–11.
 FC Artmedia Bratislava has been the most successful team after finishing 3rd in Group Stage and therefore qualifying to Round of 32 of UEFA Cup.
 They also remain as the only Slovak club that has won a match in Group stage.

 During Czechoslovak era the most notable result of a Slovak club was Slovan Bratislava's victory in 1968–69 European Cup Winners' Cup against FC Barcelona.

 The most famous Slovak players are: Marek Hamšík, Martin Škrtel, Juraj Kucka, Peter Dubovský and Jozef Adamec.

+In 2015, the Tatran Čierny Balog stadium gained international recognition following the viral spread of a short video clip that depicted a train entering the ground.
+The stadium is home to amateur 6.
+Liga club TJ Tatran Čierny Balog.